Product management conferences allow us to step back from the office and connect with people for a fresh perspective. Enter... More →…

 Is a Product Manager the Same Thing as a Product Owner?

 As Roman Pichler argues, the product owner is a product management role.
 He also points out, however, that smaller and younger organizations—particularly in the software industry—can bring in a product owner to more quickly establish a role responsible for the product’s development without having to build out a product management team.
-But in the longer term, Pichler suggests, these organizations should also create a separate role for product manager.
+But in the longer term, Pichler suggests, these organizations should also create a separate role for a product manager.

 So in short, no, product owners and product managers are not simply the same role under different names.
 They are two unique functions.